-4 CREATING AN AGENDA The purpose of the agenda is to keep the teach-in on schedule and goal-oriented.
+4 CREATING AN AGENDA

+The purpose of the agenda is to keep the teach-in on schedule and goal-oriented.
 The Program Team can take the lead in developing the agenda.
 Your moderator will follow the agenda to ensure the teach-in is proceeding as planned.

 Utilize the 'What an Earth Day 2018 Teach-In Should Accomplish' section found earlier in this toolkit for reference.
 The important difference between a teach-in and a conference is its focus on educating, in this case about the problem of plastic pollution and civic action training.

-TEACH-IN n. a series of lectures and discussions on a subject of public interest The agenda can largely be up to you, but be sure to include the following: - An introduction speech explaining "why are we here?" with an overview of the concept and goals of the teach-in.
-This speech should also introduce the Program Speakers. - A discussion educating the audience on the environmental and health issues facing the world and the local community related to plastic pollution. - 3 A discussion of civic action skills and methods - A closing speech addressing the question, "What are the next steps?"
-SAMPLE AGENDA SAMPLE AGENTS 15 mins Introduction by the Coordinator of the Organizing Committee Education & Program Speakers: Plastic pollution and Education & Program Speakers: Plastic pollution and 1 hr what it means for our community 30 mins Q&A 30 mins Break Community engagement and civic action panel 1 hr 30 30 min Q&A Closing Speech and call to action by the Chair of the Closing Speech and call to action by the Chair of the 15 min Closing Speech and Call to detail Organizing Committee or other leader
+TEACH IN n. a series of lectures and discussions on a subject of public interest The agenda can largely be up to you, but be sure to include the following:

+- An introduction speech explaining "why are we here?" with an overview of the concept and goals of the teach-in.
+This speech should also introduce the Program Speakers. - A discussion educating the audience on the environmental and health issues facing the world and the local community related to plastic pollution.

+- A discussion of civic action skills and methods - A closing speech addressing the question, "What are the next steps?"

+SAMPLE AGENDA , 15 mins Committee - Brogram Speakers: Plastic pollution and 1 hr Education & Program operations what it means for our community 30 mins Q&A 30 mins Break Community engagement and civic action panel 1 hr 30 30 min Closing Speech and call to action by the Chair of the 15 min Closing Speech and Call to user leader Organizing Committee or other leader

-5
+End Plastic Pollution Teach-In Toolkit

-COMMUNITY OUTREACH
+5 COMMUNITY OUTREACH

 The effectiveness of your teach-in depends on attendance.
 Reach out to your entire community - not just environmentalists - to ensure an inclusive and diverse event.
 Here are some suggestions for attracting attendees: